Medusa (Six Flags Discovery Kingdom): Ride experience

 After the floor drops and the front gate opens, the train is dispatched from the station into a large left-hand turnaround before ascending the 150 ft lift hill.
-At the top, the train traverses a pre-drop to alleviate tension to the chain, followed by the drop, which decends into a below-ground trench.
+At the top, the train traverses a pre-drop to alleviate tension to the chain, followed by the drop, which descends into a below-ground trench.
 The train then enters a 128 ft vertical loop, followed by a dive loop to the left, and a zero-g roll.
 Afterwards, the ride then enters a two-inversion sea serpent roll.
 After a mid-course brake run, the train descends into a left-hand drop under the brake run, followed by a corkscrews, after which the on-ride photo is taken.
 The train then travels through an inclined helix to the left before entering the second corkscrew, a right-hand helix, and an S-turn and into the final brake run before returning to the station.